 We were approved to appear at Desura.
 But then Desura apparently bankrupted, halting the process.

-At that point, we had put the game with a price for the Windows Store, because it was incongruent to have to pay for the win32 version of the game and not for the Windows Store version on Windows 8, because they are basically the same.
+At that point, we had put the game with a price for the Windows Store, because it was incongruent to have to pay for the Desura’s win32 version of the game and not for the Windows Store version on Windows 8; they were basically the same.
 Since Photon Rush is a universal Windows 8 app, we put a price for the Windows Phone version too.

 It was painful to see how, as a consequence of making the game not free, downloads halted in Windows platforms.
 We wanted some revenues from Photon Rush, but, above all, we wanted people to play Photon Rush!